companieshouse/fil-tuxedo-stack/roles/database/README.md

 * The target host(s) have **not** been previously provisioned by this role and **no** dbspaces or chunks exist
 * There are **no** active `oninit` processes on the target host(s) when this role is executed
-* Each database server instance has a corresponding user account of the same name for administering that server instance (active `oninit` proceesses will be owned by `root` as many Informix binaries make use of the `setuid` and `setgid` flags)
+* Each database server instance has a corresponding user account of the same name for administering that server instance (n.b. active `oninit` proceesses will be owned by `root` as many Informix binaries make use of the `setuid` and `setgid` flags)

 ## Informix database configuration